THX: Applications

 Norris Cinema Theatre, on the University of Southern California campus, is where THX was first developed and installed.

 The first THX theater is the University of Southern California's Eileen L. Norris Cinema Theatre, a part of USC's film school.

 Certifications

-THX Certified Game logo is commonly used on THX-certified video games.
+The "THX Certified Game" logo is commonly used on THX-certified video games.

 THX has created a certification process for additional products including home audio, home theater, video, and automotive sound components and products.
 THX certification extends to home audio receivers, speakers, desktop systems, soundbars, acoustic materials, microphones, and HDMI cables.

 THX Certified Ultra

 THX Certified Ultra products are for larger home theaters, 3,000 cuft in size, with a viewing distance of 12 foot or greater from the screen.

 THX Certified Select

 THX Certified Select products are for medium-sized rooms, up to 2,000 cuft in size, with a 10–12 foot viewing distance from the screen.